 Complementary colors appear across from each other on the color wheel, such as red and green.
 Fun fact: mixing two true complementary colors will create a neutral gray.
-Adding more of the warm of the two will create a warmer gray, and the more of the cooler creates a cooler gray.
+Adding more warmth between the two will create a warmer gray, and more of the cooler creates a cooler gray.
 I told you I’m a color theory nerd!

 Triadic is essentially a triangle of evenly spaced colors on the color wheel.
 The most basic triadic harmony would be the primary colors red, yellow, and blue.

 Split Complementary implies using one color and the two colors adjacent to its complementary color, such as red, yellow-green, and blue-green.

 Tetradic involves using a rectangle or square that uses four colors arranged in two complementary pairs.
 A tetradic rectangle could be yellow, blue, orange, and purple, while a square could be yellow, blue-green, purple, and red-orange.
 This harmony will give you the most variety but can be overwhelming at times.
 It’s important to let one color be the primary, while the three remaining colors serve as accents.